wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    (Note that, so far, this is orthogonal to "when aggressive use (of NSEC) is enabled").

-   Furthermore* when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective as the aggressive NSEC use helps prove more names wouldn't exist without the wildcard through fewer external queries.
+   Furthermore, when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective; the aggressive NSEC use helps prove more names wouldn't exist without the wildcard through fewer external queries.
+[TODO: I cannot parse the section of the prior sentence after the semicolon.]

    A full-service resolver implementation MAY support aggressive use of wildcards.
 It SHOULD provide a configuration knob to disable aggressive use of wildcards.

-4.5.
-Consideration on TTL

-   This function needs care on the TTL value of negative information because newly added domain names cannot be used while the negative information is effective.
-Section 5 of RFC 2308 states the maximum number of negative cache TTL value is 3 hours (10800).
-So the full- service resolver SHOULD limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to 10800 (3 hours).
-It is reasonably small but still effective for the purpose of this document as it can eliminate significant amount of DNS attacks with randomly generated names.

-5. Possible side effects

-5.1.
-Decrease of root DNS server queries

-   Aggressive use of NSEC/NSEC3 resource records may decrease queries to Root DNS servers.

-   People may generate many typos in TLD, and they will result in unnecessary DNS queries.
-Some implementations leak non-existent TLD